victorBuzdugan/QbittorrentFilelistSearchPlugin/README.md

 After each search/download the script creates a filelist.log file that you can check if there are problems.

 ## To do list
-- [ ] get search results from all pages; currently returning results only from the first page
 - [ ] further testing